 It is also possible to change the colors of the cursors (arrows) indicating the last taken and last read elements, as well as the external cursor (GPI).

 Click the Configuration Interface's global Apply button to apply the changes.
-Clicking the Default Colors button resets both the page list element colors to the default color settings.
+Clicking the Default Colors button resets the page list element colors and cursor arrows to the default color settings.